neondatabase/neon/docs/settings.md

 Note the `[remote_storage]` section: it's a [table](https://toml.io/en/v1.0.0#table) in TOML specification and

-- either has to be placed in the config after the table-less values such as `initial_superuser_name = 'zenith_admin'`
+- either has to be placed in the config after the table-less values such as `initial_superuser_name = 'cloud_admin'`

 - or can be placed anywhere if rewritten in identical form as [inline table](https://toml.io/en/v1.0.0#inline-table): `remote_storage = {foo = 2}`